kevintlau/creating-an-express-app-using-mvc/README.md

   - The `router` variable will be used to map the requests to the controller functions.
 - **RELATIONSHIP TO APP:** Router modules import functions from controller files and export the `router` variable to `server.js`.
   - **CODE (beginning of file):** `const pathCtrl = require("../controllers/path");`
+    - Addresses to the relative paths of controller JS files do not need starting slashes.
   - **CODE (end of file)**: `module.exports = router;`
 - Router modules map the **HTTP method** at a certain **URI endpoint** to a CRUD **controller function**.
   - **CODE (general format of route):** `router.httpMethod(endpoint, pathCtrl.ctrlFunction);`
     - HTTP methods include `get`, `post`, `put`, `patch`, and `delete`.
       - `put`, `patch`, and `delete` may need a methodOverride module to work with HTML5.
 Alternatively, you can use `post` with an "update" or "delete" endpoint.
     - **CONVENTION:** Different combinations of HTTP methods and URI endpoints will conventionally map to certain controller functions.
 See [this guide](https://gist.github.com/myDeveloperJourney/dfb5b8728c54fce5e0e997ac3ce466a0) for combinations.
     - The base path of the URI for a given router module was already specified when module was mounted in the `server.js` file.
-The URIs should be in relation to the subpath, NOT the root.
+The URIs should be in relation to the subpath, NOT the root, and do require starting slashes.

 ## Code Testing
 - Remember to save all of your files, especially `server.js`.